David-LeK/vietnamese-historical-events/timelines_en.md

 *   **Sep.
 6, 1954:** The US formed the Southeast Asia Treaty Organization (SEATO) and placed South Vietnam, Laos, and Cambodia under its "protection."
 *   **Oct.
 10, 1954:** The Vietnam People's Army entered to take over the capital city of Hanoi.
 *   **Dec.
 29, 1954:** France signed a treaty transferring all administrative authority in South Vietnam to Ngo Dinh Diem.
+*   **1954:** The government of South Vietnam took over Con Dao Island and continued to use it as a prison, with its infamous and brutal "tiger cages."
+The South Vietnamese government also continued to develop Phu Quoc Island and built the largest prisoner-of-war camp at that time.
 *   **Mar.
 1955:** The 7th Conference of the Central Committee of the Vietnam Workers' Party set out the tasks of consolidating the North and conducting political struggle in the South.
 *   **May 13, 1955:** The last French soldiers withdrew from Haiphong; the North was completely liberated.
 *   **Jul.
 17, 1955:** Ngo Dinh Diem declared his refusal to hold consultations for a general election to reunify the country.